 Asparagus: Snap off coarse bottom ends, then break in half to provide baby with a 2-3” spear.
 Best when given grilled or roasted until tender but not stringy.

 Avocado: Cut a small ½ inch wide strip away from the pit, leaving the peel on so it doesn’t mush too much between their fingers when held.
 The peel will help them facilitate getting it to their mouths.
 See the image below for other ways to offer avocado!

 Banana: Make lollipops by cutting banana in half or thirds (depending on the size of the banana).
 Give infant the bottom half (or third) of the banana, or cut off the stem.
 Gently run your knife around the peel about ½ inch from the open end.
 Gently peel back that strip of peel.
 Give to infant to gnaw on and gradually repeat process with the peel when they have eaten down towards the peel and need more banana to poke out.
 You can also unpeel the banana half and split into its three segments for a smaller “finger-like” strip than the whole banana half (or third).

-Bell peppers*: Core, then cut into long 2-3” strips at least 1” wide (to account for shrinkage when cooked).
+Bell peppers*: Core, then cut into long 2-3” strips about 1” wide (to account for shrinkage when cooked).
 May serve grilled, sauteed, or roasted.
 While the skin may make them less slippery to hold, recommend removing once it is cooled before giving to baby to minimize any risk for choking on the thin skin.